alimjeeed/ascii-art-web-stylize/README.md

 3. **ASCII Mapping**: Each character in the input text is mapped to the corresponding ASCII representation from the selected template.
 4. **Output Generation**: The ASCII art is constructed and displayed on the web page.

+## Dockerized Version

+For a Dockerized version of this project, check out the repository here: [ASCII Art Web Dockerize](https://github.com/alimjeeed/ascii-art-web-dockerize.git).

 ## Authors

 - **Ali** - [GitHub](https://github.com/alimjeeed)